GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/node/index.md

 ```

 ### Update Site Registration
 The `update_site_registration` method can be used to update an existing client in the OP.
-Fields like Authorization redirect url, post logout url, scope, client secret etc. can be updated using this method.
+Fields like Authorization redirect url, post logout url, scope, client secret and other fields can be updated using this method.

 **Required parameters:**